gunnihinn/crashdb/README.md

 CrashDB has no shortage of problems.
 Discover them, fix them, and by improving CrashDB, improve yourself as a developer.

-The author recommends doing any or all of the following:
+The author recommends doing any or all of the following.
+Some of those points are aimed at making any single instance of CrashDB less terrible, and some of them are aimed at treating CrashDB like a distributed system.

 - Run `sadness.sh`.
 Then Google [`delve`](https://github.com/derekparker/delve)
   to find out what you're looking at.
 Become sad that